ibexa/documentation-developer/docs/community_resources/faq.md

 #### How can I translate my admin panel?

 The language of the admin panel is based on the browser language.
-In order to change it you should install proper package for you language, refer to the following [list](https://github.com/ezplatform-i18n).
+In order to change it you should install the proper package for you language, refer to the following [list](https://github.com/ezplatform-i18n).
 Once you have language packages installed, you can switch the language of the Back Office in the User Settings menu.

 If you do not have a language defined in the browser, the language will be selected based on `parameters.locale_fallback` parameter located in `default_parameters.yml`.